buddha

 In the end, the Buddha gave up the practice of austerities, by accepting a bowl of yogurt.
 In contrast to the austerities, the Buddha ate this nutritious food and gave his body a rest (regaining all his physical splendour and health).
 He put his clothes back on and went to the Bodhi tree in Bodh Gaya.
 The Buddha gave up the austerities to show his future followers that the main object of Buddhist practice is working with one’s mind.
 We have to eliminate the negativity in our mind and have to develop the positive qualities of knowledge and understanding.
 This is far more important than what goes on outside of us.
 So, austerities are not the point in themselves, they alone do not bring us enlightenment.

 For six years, much of it spent in the company of five other ascetics, he practised meditation and asceticism.
 He trained under the finest meditation teachers of his day, but soon exhausted what they had to teach him.
 He then devoted himself to austerities.
 He ate less, endured the burning sun more and practised hardships more stringently than anyone had ever done.
 Much of this occurred in the area of the river Neranjara.
 Often, he meditated for many days, without eating or moving, beneath the tall trees on its banks, with a rock for a cushion.
 At the end, he was such a skeletal bag of bones that his spine could be seen protruding through the skin of his abdomen.
 His brilliant aura and special marks had disappeared.
 This severe self-denial would not only serve as a proper basis for dismissing asceticism as the main way to truth, but would also demonstrate his own mastery of diligence and show his teaching to be not just an intellectual conclusion but the fruit of powerful personal experience.
 His ascetic period ended with him receiving the offering of a special bowl of rice gruel.
-Someone who had made a deep commitment to Sakyamuni, in a previous life when he was a bodhisattva, was reborn as a young milkmaid.
+Someone who had made a deep commitment to Sakyamuni, in a previous life when he was a Bodhisattva, was reborn as a young milkmaid.
 She fed ten of her best cows with the milk of a hundred cows.
 Then she milked the ten cows and fed that milk to the best cow of all.
 Its milk she mixed with honey and the finest rice.
 Taking this in a golden bowl, she approached Sakyamuni and offered it to him.
-As he drank it, his special marks and halo returned in an instant and he cast the bowl into the river saying, "If I am to find enlightenment, may this bowl float upstream."
+As he drank it, his special marks and halo returned in an instant and he casted the bowl into the river saying, "If I am to find enlightenment, may this bowl float upstream."
 It did.

 marque page marron